marco262/my_wiki/data/advancement/feats.md

 * Increase your Wisdom score by 1, to a maximum of 20.
 * You gain proficiency in the Survival skill.
 If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
-* You learn the //[[[spell:alarm]]]// spell.
+* You learn the *[[[spell:alarm]]]* spell.
 You can cast it once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

 ++ Theologian